steveculshaw/brindlewoodbay/README.md

 A little girl presses a pomegranate into Krystal's hand

-Atsidi contacted by Latatia Dawes; a journalist crystal meth lab, mescal drinking through the night.
+Atsidi contacted by Latatia Dawes (a journalist, the bust of crystal meth lab, mescal drinking through the night).<br>
 Retired, now doing travel reviews.

 Newly setup B&B and teahouse "Snowdrop House", by the Coles.